Jeffrey Paul Cutlip

-Jeffrey Paul Cutlip (born June 15, 1949) is an American serial killer and rapist who murdered two women and a teenage girl in the Portland metropolitan area of Oregon between 1975 and 1993.
-He confessed to the murders in 2012, and was sentenced to life imprisonment the following year.
+Jeffrey Paul Cutlip (also known as Jesse Andre D'Breeze; June 15, 1949 – March 29, 2026) was an American serial killer and rapist who murdered two women and a teenage girl in the Portland metropolitan area of Oregon between 1975 and 1993.
+He confessed to the murders in 2012 and was sentenced to life imprisonment the following year.

 Criminal career

 In 1975, Cutlip entered the apartment of 44-year-old Marlene Claire Carlson.
 Upon opening her unlocked door, he found Carlson sleeping on her bed.
 Cutlip then pounced on her and demanded sex.
 When Carlson refused, he attempted to smother her with a pillow.
-When that didn't work, he strangled Carlson to death with a telephone cord.
+When that did not work, he strangled Carlson to death with a telephone cord.
 He then sexually assaulted her corpse.
-Carlson was last seen alive on July 30, 1975, but her body wasn't found until August 7 of that year.
-Cutlip was a tenant in the same building, but was never questioned by the police.
+Carlson was last seen alive on July 30, 1975, but her body was not found until August 7 of that year.
+Cutlip was a tenant in the same building but was never questioned by the police.

 On April 4, 1977, Cutlip drowned Julie Marie Bennett, 15, to death in Johnson Creek.
-Cutlip met Bennett earlier that day at Johnson Creek Park.
-At about 4:00 p.m., the two went to a Corner Pantry Store where they bought beer and cigarettes.
+He met Bennett earlier that day at Johnson Creek Park.
+At about 4:00 p.m., the two went to a Corner Pantry Store, where they bought beer and cigarettes.
 Cutlip then lured her to his cabin, where he forced her to the ground, tied her hands around her back, and raped her for nearly two hours.
 After Bennett threatened to call the police, he took her back to the park and attempted to suffocate her.
 When he was unsuccessful, he pushed her head into the creek and held her underwater until she stopped breathing.
 He then dragged her body to the east side of the creek.

-A friend with Bennett that day became worried after she didn't return to the park.
+A friend with Bennett that day became worried after she did not return to the park.
 The friend alerted Bennett's father, and they began to search for her.
 Bennett's purse was soon found in bushes at the park, but her body was not discovered until two days later.
-Investigators believed her death resulted from an accidental drowning, but locals believed that Cutlip was responsible for her death – causing him to move out of the neighborhood.
+Investigators believed her death resulted from an accidental drowning, but locals believed that Cutlip was responsible for her death, causing him to move out of the neighborhood.